-Euphorbia milii, commonly known as Crown of Thorns, adds drama to plantings indoors or outside.
-Colored bracts in tones of red, pink, yellow, orange and white grace stems that can reach up to 3 feet (90 cm) .
-Bright green, oval leaves do not completely hide the sharp horns that make this succulent a focus of religious legend.
-Well suited to USDA hardiness zones 10a and 10b, this sun-lover flourishes outdoors if sheltered from unanticipated frost.
+Euphorbia milii, commonly known as Crown of Thorns, adds drama to plantings indoors or outdoors.
+Colored bracts in shades of red, pink, yellow, orange, and white grace the stems that grow up to 3 feet (90 cm) tall.
+Bright green oval leaves do not completely hide the sharp horns that make this succulent a focus of religious legend.
+Well suited to USDA hardiness zones 10, this sun-lover flourishes outdoors if sheltered from unanticipated frost.
 Given proper care, Crown of Thorns blooms most of the year.

 1. Choose a sunny location for your Crown of Thorns.
-Whether of the original Madagascar varieties, the larger California Giant hybrid or the new bushy, less gangly Thai hybrids, Crown of Thorns do best in the full-day sun of a southern exposure.
+Whether of the original Madagascar varieties, the larger California Giant hybrid, or the new bushy, less gangly Thai hybrids, Crown of Thorns do best in the full-day sun of southern exposure.
 Sun is essential to abundant and sustained blooming.

 3. Water Crown of Thorns regularly.
-A weekly schedule is not excessive if soil is permitted to dry to the depth of an inch (2.5 cm) between waterings.
-Overwatering can result in spongy stems, leaf loss and failure to bloom.
+A weekly schedule is not excessive if the soil is permitted to dry to the depth of an inch (2.5 cm) between waterings.
+Overwatering can result in spongy stems, leaf loss, and failure to bloom.
 In addition to testing soil for moisture, watch for leaf-droop as a signal that more water may be needed.
-Maintain this schedule throughout spring, summer and fall to maximize the chances of steady and prolonged blooming.
+Maintain this schedule throughout spring, summer, and fall to maximize the chances of continuous and prolonged blooming.

-4. Fertilize the Crown of Thorns with full-strength, liquid fertilizer when you plant.
-After that, dilute fertilizer to half-strength and apply once a month during the spring, summer and fall.
+4. Fertilize the Crown of Thorns with a full-strength, liquid fertilizer when you plant.
+After that, dilute the fertilizer to half-strength and apply once a month during the spring, summer, and fall.

-5. Restrict water during winter months to rest the plant.
-Soil can dry completely and some leaves may shed between small waterings.
+5. Restrict water during the winter months to rest the plant.
+Soil can dry completely, and some leaves may shed between small waterings.
 Do not fertilize during this period.
 Do not mist.
 A three-month artificial winter provides adequate time for your plant to prepare for another extended blooming season.

-Crown of Thorns are temperature-sensitive as well as highly reactive to moisture.
+Crown of Thorns is temperature-sensitive as well as highly reactive to moisture.
 A sudden chill or damp spell is first reflected in the absence of bloom.
-Experienced growers counsel consistent care and patience.

 - Back to genus Euphorbia